flyingmachine/emacs-for-clojure/README.md

 and then descided how to install or load the apropos.

 ### Features
-1. compile and load the config/ eclisp files at startup;
+1. compile and load the config & elisp files at startup;
-2. customized the awesome theme;
+2. customized the awesome themes;

 ## Thanks